averykhoo/aho-corasick-string-replacement/README.md

 ##  To-Do
--   `find_longest`
-    -   find matches that add up to the longest possible subsequence, instead of first longest matches
 -   refactor code into multiple files?
 -   parallelize file processing to make processing faster, sharing a single trie